jnozzi/cocoadev.com/markdown/CCDMessageDistributer.md

-General/CCDMessageDistributer is a General/TrampolineObject which started as a (premature?) refactoring of General/BSTrampoline by General/ThomasCastiglione.
+CCDMessageDistributer is a TrampolineObject which started as a (premature?) refactoring of BSTrampoline by ThomasCastiglione.
-You might well be better off with General/BSTrampoline or General/LSTrampoline instead of General/CCDMessageDistributer in terms of performance.
-General/MPWFoundation also has a nice implementation, but I'm not sure about IMP caching.
+You might well be better off with BSTrampoline or LSTrampoline instead of CCDMessageDistributer in terms of performance.
+MPWFoundation also has a nice implementation, but I'm not sure about IMP caching.

-General/CCDMessageDistributer implements General/HigherOrderMessaging (all, collect, select, reject, combine) for objects that responds to objectEnumerator, such as General/NSArray, General/NSSet, General/NSDictionary. objects that respond to keyEnumerator get treated as keyed collections too :).
+CCDMessageDistributer implements HigherOrderMessaging (all, collect, select, reject, combine) for objects that responds to objectEnumerator, such as NSArray, NSSet, NSDictionary. objects that respond to keyEnumerator get treated as keyed collections too :).

-If you want to use General/CCDMessageDistributer, use it like this:
+If you want to use CCDMessageDistributer, use it like this:

-// sends message to all elements in myArray General/myArray all] myMessage:arg1 withObject:arg2];
+// sends message to all elements in myArray myArray all] myMessage:arg1 withObject:arg2];

 // sends message to all elements in myDictionary, and return result collection.
 [[myDictionary collect] myMessage:arg1 withObject:arg2];